 - Most Manga, Anime, Japanese Literature and Kaiju works are set in Japan, obviously.

-- All Samurai films are set in feudal Japan.
+- Samurai / Jidaigeki media, most of which are set in feudal Japan.

 - A lot of US war time cartoons ridicule the Japanese due to their affiliation with the Axis, including The Ducktators, Tokio Jokio and Bugs Bunny Nips the Nips.